-With any problem, it's usually best to start by contacting your child's teacher.
+With any problem, it's usually best to start by contacting the teacher.
 You should definitely contact the teacher when:

-- You see a dramatic change in behavior.
-For example, your happy child suddenly becomes withdrawn. - Your child's grades drop.
+- Your child's grades drop.
 Whether it's in one subject, or in all of them, a dramatic drop (more than one letter grade) indicates there's trouble. - You suspect your child may be telling you things that aren't true.
 When, day after day, your child says there's no homework-but other parents say their kids have assignments-you want to get the real story. - There's been a change in your family.
 A new marriage or a divorce, a serious illness, a move or the birth of a child can all affect school performance.

-Remember, everyone's trying to help your child.
+Remember, everyone is trying to help your child.

 You want the very best for your child.
 Your school staff does, too.
 Sometimes, reasonable people who are all working toward the same goal will disagree.
 But clear, honest communication and a commitment to working together will almost always solve the problem.
-Together, you can work it out!

 One of a series of QuickTips® from The Parent Institute®, P.O.
-Box 7474, Fairfax Station, VA 22039-7474 (800) 756-5525 • www.parent-institute.com Stock No. 1102 (English) • Stock No. 2102 (Spanish) Copyright © 2020 The Parent Institute®
+Box 7474, Fairfax Station, VA 22039-7474 (800) 756-5525 • www.parent-institute.com Stock No. 1144 (English) • Stock No. 2144 (Spanish) Copyright © 2020 The Parent Institute®